Listening to People

 When raising your concern, we will ask a series of questions to enable us to gather the correct information required in order to investigate your concern accurately.
 The information we will require in the first instance is:

-If you prefer a friend, family member or carer can provide assistance, representing you and raising the concern on your behalf, we will however require your permission to agree to this and will require your written consent.
+If you prefer, a friend, family member or carer can represent you and raise the concern on your behalf.
+We will, however, require your permission to agree to this and will require your written consent.

-Each health board authority or Trust in Wales has its own concerns team, details of which can be found here
+Each Local Health Board and Trust in Wales has its own concerns team, details of which can be found here.

 What happens next?

-After raising your concern, it will be registered by the Putting Things Right concerns administration team, and within five working days we will acknowledge your concern.
+After raising your concern, it will be registered by our Listening to People administration team, who will acknowledge your concern within five working days.
+This may be by phone, email or in writing, depending on how you would prefer this communication.
 We may contact you if we need any further information about your concern, to identify how much you wish to be involved, or with any information we have found.

-We aim to provide a final response within 30 working days of the concern being raised, however, if we cannot reply to you within that time we will make contact to update you, and let you know why.
+We aim to provide a final response within 30 working days of the concern being raised, however, in very complex cases or where significant harm has been caused, we may take up to 120 days.
+If this is the case, we will contact you to explain and agree how quickly we will be able to respond.
+If we cannot reply to you within that time, we will make contact to update you and let you know why.

-In some cases, further investigations may be needed and may require your consent to access medical records held by a health board or your GP surgery and is taken forward under the Redress arrangements.
+In some cases, further investigations may be needed and may require your consent to access medical records held by a Local Health Board or your GP and is taken forward under the redress arrangements.
 We will contact you to update of these developments and to request any further information or access to records as required.

 Concern conclusion

-We will contact you with our formal response at the conclusion of the investigation, either in postal letter, email or other preferred method of contact identified by yourself.
-If you are unhappy with the investigation, or response to your concern, it may be possible to resolve this by meeting with the Trust and discuss your concerns.
+We will contact you with our formal response at the conclusion of the investigation, either by letter, email or other preferred method of contact identified by yourself.
+If you are unhappy with the investigation or response to your concern, it may be possible to resolve this by meeting with the Trust to discuss your concerns.
 This often proves a very positive and effective way of reaching a satisfactory outcome for everyone involved.

 If you remain unhappy about the response to your concerns, you can contact the Public Services Ombudsman for Wales.
-The Public Service Ombudsman is independent to the NHS and offers a free, confidential service.
-Their details are:
+The Public Service Ombudsman is independent to the NHS and offers a free, confidential service:

 The Public Service Ombudsman for Wales